jamie3/ansible-iib/README.md

 # ansible-iib
-Example on using Ansible with IBM Integration Bus
+Examples on using Ansible with IBM Integration Bus